 In a side margin of a worn out diary I once wrote “Goals- to learn a foreign language”.
-Little did I know that the next year I would take a trip to Italy that would change my entire life.
+Little did I know that the next year I would take a trip to Italy that would change my entire life!
 (Read more about me here).
-I started learning Italian in 2015 from the Italian Cultural Institute in New Delhi and completed level B1 in mid 2017.
-After that I’ve been studying at home on my own.
+Afterwards, I started learning Italian in 2015 from the Italian Cultural Institute in New Delhi and completed level B1 in mid 2017.
+I’ve been studying at home on my own since then.

 My Experience of Learning Italian

 Learning Italian has been the same for me as it might have been for any of you who were leaving the borders of their home language and stepping into an unknown territory for the first time.